takeaship/redasher-ja/README.md

 rds setup dev http://localhost:8080 sdfa23424dfa2xcvvr23werwcdvht
 ```

-Datasource objects are considered readonly.
+Redash datasource objects are considered readonly.
-You have to define them first in your second server,
-pointing to an equivalent database or API.
-Then you can use the following command to relate
+If you want to synchronize two servers, first you must
+manually bind the datasource file object
-the object file exported from the first server
+checked out from the first server, to the
-to the id of the new datasource created on the second server.
+id of an equivalent datasource you created in the second server.

 ```bash
 rds bind dev datasource/my-database.yaml 3